Jim Savage: Relationship With California Native Americans During the Gold Rush Years

 During his time with the Yokuts, Savage eventually learned their language and, for the purposes of building political alliances, married several daughters of the tribal leaders of the tribes in the Sierra foothill region.
 Using his status, Savage led the Yokuts in battle against other tribes as one of their chieftains.
 In addition to the Yokuts, Savage also established amicable relations with the nearby Chowchilla tribe, befriending their chief, Jose-Juarez.
 Due to his significant standing within the Native American community of California's Central Valley and the surrounding Sierras, the Indians trusted Savage to broker the trade of gold and goods on their behalf.
 In doing so, Savage's influence and ability to intermingle with both Native Americans and whites elevated him to serve as the leader for many California Indian tribes.
-Assuming the name given to him by the local Indians, "El Rey Huero," or, "The Blond King," Savage certainly lived up to his namesake.
+Assuming the name given to him by the local Indians, "El Rey Güero," or, "The Blond King," Savage certainly lived up to his namesake.
 He preferred to be addressed by his honorific and commanded Natives under his control to mine for gold.

 Savage's relationship with California Indians, however, was not enduring.
 On an 1850 trip to San Francisco, Savage, accompanied by Jose-Juarez and a number of female Indians, arrived in the city to trade and purchase goods and supplies for the local Indian tribes.
 In addition to purchasing supplies, Savage also sought a safe place to cache the 160 pounds of gold dust he brought with him - even rolling the barrel of gold through the lobby of the hotel in which they were staying.
 Delighted by the city's metropolitan atmosphere and the influx of business and new excitements brought about by California's 1848 Gold Rush, Savage and Jose-Juarez took to the streets, visiting gambling dens and drinking heavily throughout the course of their stay.
 In doing so, Savage ultimately ended up gambling away his gold, in addition to money designated for the purchase of supplies.
 Witnessing this, Jose-Juarez confronted Savage about his imprudent decision-making.
 As he later told Lafayette Bunnell, Savage was appalled that a Native would have the audacity to deride a white man in public and struck Jose-Juarez.
 Although nothing more was said about the incident during the trip, Juarez's faith in Savage as a friend to the Indians had been shaken.